Jovylle Bermudez

 Problem: Sunflower Land players need a fast, visual way to plan Desert digs when the in-game API only shows today.

-Role in the platform: Highest-traffic standalone product in the ecosystem.
+Role in the platform: Highest-traffic standalone product in the ecosystem — the only tool with steady, verified daily traffic (see live usage).
 Companion hub at hub.d1g.uk for saved/shared community grids.
 Shares the uft1/d1g domain family with other tools.

 Case study: GitHub — sfl-crab · User feedback

-Problem: A lightweight, replayable skill game that keeps score across sessions and surfaces results outside the game tab.
+Problem: Lightweight, replayable skill games that keep score across sessions and surface results outside the game tab.

 Case study: GitHub — playbase